 Reticulated Python Reptile Heating & Lighting

-A variety of options exist for snake heating reticulated pythons, such as heat pads, like the Zilla Heat Pad, spot lamps like the Fluker's Sun Spot Bulb (always use a cage guard to prevent injury), heat tape and heat panels.
+A variety of options exist for heating young reticulated pythons, such as heat pads, like the Zilla Heat Pad, spot lamps like the Fluker’s Sun Spot Bulb (always use a cage guard to prevent injury), heat tape and heat panels.
+Once they get larger, you have to adjust your heating solutions accordingly.
 A high-quality thermostat (or a simpler one for hatchlings like the Zilla Terrarium Heat & Habitat Controller) is always worth the money to ensure that you are providing the proper options for healthy thermoregulation.
 Temperatures should range from 76 degrees Fahrenheit on the cool side to 92 degrees as a hotspot.